5 min read

 Staying well-hydrated and eating well help you look and feel your best.
 By increasing your intake of fruits and vegetables, you’ll have a healthier body, which goes a long way toward aging well.
 There are several diets that specifically address this need, including the Mediterranean diet.
 Don’t be afraid of eating carbs, either, but do make sure you eat whole grains.

 Aside from hydrating the inside of your body with water, there are many skin products that can help your skin look its best!
 For example, the Well-Aging Collection from Pause deeply hydrates and instantly cools your skin.
-The second part of this process, which is the Hot Flash Cooling Mist, is especially helpful for removing the discomfort associated with hot flashes.
+The second part of this process, which is the Cooling Mist, is especially helpful for removing the discomfort associated with hot flashes.

 Remaining physically active as you age is a good way to boost your mental health and counteract some of the effects of menopause.
 At the same time, you need to remain well-rested to fully gain all of the benefits.
 Try to get at least seven hours of sleep per night.